 7. Google Documents: Correct Basic Errors As You Type

 Google Documents have inbuilt grammar and spell checker.
 It can be a perfect tool for editing overlooked spellings and contextually wrong sentences.

-Google documents is a basic editor to check for missed spellings, punctuation, and grammar errors.
-It doesn’t live up to the market competitors to check for cliches, writing style, and premium suggestions.
-If you want just quickly to proofread your document, though, Google Documents is pretty great.
+Google Documents is a basic editor to check for missed spellings, punctuation, and grammar errors.
+It doesn’t live up to the market competitors to check for clichés, writing style, and premium suggestions.
+Though, if you want just quickly proofread your document, Google Documents is pretty great.

 The best feature that I find in Google Documents is that it automatically corrects your little errors on-the-go.
 So, you don’t have to wait for it to underline your text and then click on it, check the mistake, correct the error, etc.

-Google Documents is free of charge, and all the grammar features work in the free version perfectly.
+Google Documents is free , and all the grammar features work in it perfectly.
 But there are G-Suite Premium plans that you can look into for extra storage.
 You can also take a free trial for 14 days.

 Pros and Cons

 |Reads into the tiniest of errors||No writing style suggestions available|

 |Corrects your writing on-the-go as you type||No personalized writing style enhancements available|

 It highlights your text in multiple color-coded formats with red being hard to read, green being the use of passive voice and blue for poor adverbs.
 It also highlights how many words are in your document, what is their readability, etc.